Wayne Jacobsen

 Gaze with Me

 Four years ago, I helped start a gathering of men and women from different countries to pray about God’s work in the world.
-I’d known all of them multiple decades and had witnessed them making choices to follow Jesus even when it cost them deeply.
-We shared a concern for the growing delusion among many Christians, who were no longer following the heart of the Jesus but pursuing their own political and economic gain.
+I’d known all of them for multiple decades and had witnessed them making choices to follow Jesus even when it cost them deeply.
+We shared a concern for the growing delusion among many Christians, who were no longer following the heart of Jesus but pursuing their own political and economic gain.

 It’s difficult to be desperate when you’re standing inside his purpose, with all his resources at hand.
 Instead of praying out of our anxieties that God wouldn’t do what we hoped, he showed us the environment in which we best engage him, not only with our concerns but, more importantly, coming to know his.
 Three words summed up the spirit of our engagement with him—love, rest, and play.
 They became the watchwords of our engagements with him.
 Whenever we would lean toward anxiety or desperation, they would invite us back to the environment where our time with him offered greater insight and more effectiveness.